d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 As depicted in :numref:`fig_seq2seq`, we can use an RNN to design the encoder.

-Let us consider a sequence example (batch size: 1).
+Let's consider a sequence example (batch size: 1).
 Suppose that
 the input sequence is $x_1, \ldots, x_T$, such that $x_t$ is the $t^{\mathrm{th}}$ token in the input text sequence.
 At time step $t$, the RNN transforms